0xDBFB7/ceramic/documents/terse.md

 #### Tonsil 3: Cataphoresis

 The initial solution can be thinned considerably, and various objects can be dipped to form hard coatings.
-Attempts with graphite and aluminium have been successful; however, obtaining a uniform, tight-tolerance layer is somewhat difficult.
+Attempts with graphite and aluminum have been successful; however, obtaining a uniform, tight-tolerance layer is somewhat difficult.

 If such a layer is required, a variant of electrophoresis can be used; see @lazic2004influence for details.
 This technique is often used to insulate indirectly heated cathodes.

 #### Tonsil 4: Beta-alumina